One of the keys when it comes to investing for the long term is to make sure you’re minimizing the fees you’re paying to invest your money.

 WiseBanyan was launched with the hope of making investing easy, accessible and cheap – even for beginning investors who could only invest a small amount every month.

-So how do they make their money if they don't charge any management fees, rebalancing fees or trading fees?
-WiseBanyan plans on adding on premium client services and products at a later date.
+So how do they make their money if they don’t charge any management fees, rebalancing fees or trading fees?
+WiseBanyan has premium add-on client services and products that you can pay for (see below), but their base product is free.
 From the WiseBanyan Facebook page:

-We plan to introduce paid investing and client services to compliment our free managed portfolios.
-Every paid service will have demonstrable value to clients – an example of our first product will be tax-loss harvesting.
+We have paid investing and client services to compliment our free managed portfolios.
+Every paid service will have demonstrable value to clients – an example of one product is “Tax Protection” which includes tax-loss harvesting.

-So the core product is free, and should remain that way, while there will be fees for some add-on products like tax loss harvesting.
+So the core product is free, and will remain that way, while there will be fees for some add-on products like tax loss harvesting.

 After reading up a bit about WiseBanyan I was intrigued enough to sign up for one of their accounts.
 I went to their site to find that their service was invite only, and there was a waitlist to get an invite.
 The reason for that, according to WiseBanyan, was because “we work with a broker-dealer that still uses manual processes to open your account.
 Our waitlist ensures we can control the flow of new clients to our broker-dealer and that new client accounts are invested quickly and seamlessly.”